epolisensky/VLITE/vdp/docs/source/stages.rst

-The functionality to directly cross-match all sources detected in the current VLITE image with any specified radio catalogs, regardless of spatial resolution, is enabled by running only the source finding and catalog matching stages.
-These results are printed to the terminal, but are not saved to the database.
+The functionality to directly cross-match all sources detected in the current VLITE image with any specified radio catalogs, regardless of spatial resolution, is enabled by running only the source finding and catalog matching stages with *save to database* disabled.
+These results will then be printed to the console, but are not saved to the database.